net-lisias-kspu/ContractConfigurator/Parameters.md

         // Additional notes to display (in the Squad PartTest contract, this is where
         // they say "Activate through the staging system", etc.
-        // Optional
+        // Default = Test this part anywhere, no other requirements!
-        notes = Test this part anywhere, no other requirements!
+        // notes =
     }

 #### Duration